wp-plugins/easy-pie-coming-soon/readme.txt

 Coming Soon Page lets visitors know that your website is 'Coming Soon' while it collect emails!

 == Description ==
-Let your visitors know your site is Coming Soon while you gather valuable contact information on prospects easily.
+Let your visitors know your site is Coming Soon while gathering their contact information.

 ### Basic Features
-* Professional looking
+* Professional look
 * Highly customizable
 * Collects Names and Emails
 * Fully Responsive